zeuben/php5-fpm-nginx/README.md

 # Nginx configuration

 Upon launch the startup script will setup as many nginx workers as available in the host.
-For further details refer to file nginx.conf within this report.
+For further details refer to file nginx.conf within this repository.

+It is worth saying that the default nginx/php/fpm configuration is not production ready and I *strongly* encorauge you to optimize it.

 # Note on static files.